Naveen57990/noxseva-bot/README.md

-# NVSevaBot 🤖🇮🇳
+# NOXSevaBot 🤖🇮🇳

-NVSevaBot is a multilingual AI voice bot built for people without internet access.
+NOXsevaBot is a multilingual AI voice bot built for people without internet access.
 It can:

 - Understand speech via Whisper
 - Generate responses using Groq (LLaMA model)